 Others

-Posology
+7. Posology in Homeopathy

 Posology refers to the dosage (and methods of administration) of remedies.
 In homeopathy, while the selection of the correct remedy is of paramount concern, in some cases the homeopathic strength of the remedy and how often and in what manner it is administered may be equally important.
 In homeopathy, these issues are generally considered under the topic of posology.

-COMPETENCIES
+Competencies

 Homeopathic practitioners demonstrate the ability to adeptly choose a remedy in the correct potency and in the dosage and method of administration most suited to each case, including consideration of the client’s vitality and age, and the onset, duration and intensity/severity of symptoms.
 For case management, the homeopathic practitioner is able to define the expectations for the selected potency and dosage, evaluate the progress of the case accordingly, and alter the potency and dosage if appropriate.